rage/cyber-security-base-19/data/module-2/part-3/security.md

 ```python
 "SELECT body FROM Tasks WHERE name='%s' and body LIKE '%%%s%%'" % (username, query())
 ```
 Complete `query` that finds the admin password stored in Users table.
-The result should contain only one entry containing the adming password.
+The result should contain only one entry containing the admin password.

 Hints:
 * If `injection.py` contains an `Oracle` class, then you have outdated exercise.
 In that case, update the exercise.
 You may have to do the update manually by downloading the zip file